Higher education in Iran: Modern

 By the end of the first Pahlavi period in 1941, the University of Tehran was still the only modern university in the country.
 Hence, the ministry of science commenced the establishment of other universities in Isfahan, Tabriz, Ahvaz, and Shiraz, with special emphasis given to the medical and veterinary sciences.
 Charles Oberling was highly instrumental in this regard.

 In 1953, there were four universities with 14,500 undergraduate students whereas in 1977 there were 16 universities with 154,315 undergraduate students.

 The Shah soon initiated projects to build Iranian universities modeled after American schools.
 Thus Pahlavi University (Shiraz University today), Sharif University of Technology, and Isfahan University of Technology, three of Iran's top academic universities were all directly modeled on American institutions such as the University of Illinois at Chicago, MIT, and the University of Pennsylvania.
 The Shah in return was generous in awarding American universities with financial gifts.
 For example, the University of Southern California received a gift from the Shah in the form of an endowed chair of petroleum engineering, and a million dollar donation was given to the George Washington University to create an Iranian Studies program.

 The Iranian revolution put an end to the massive US-Iran academic relations.
 In 1980, a major overhaul in the academia and higher education system of Iran initiated by Ayatollah Khomeini led to what is referred to in Iran as "Iran's Cultural Revolution".
 However, all universities in the country were closed down from 1980 to 1983.
 In addition, Islamic curricula and Islamic educational setting were introduced when the universities were reopened.

 In 1986, the ministry of higher education handed over supervision and overseeing of education in the medical sciences in Iran to the ministry of health, treatment and medical education.
-This was to optimize use of the medical resources in the country, and to promote health, treatment, teaching, and research more efficiently in the field.

 After the Iran–Iraq War, some new universities were founded and doctoral programs were developed in the previous universities.
 The number of university students is now more than six times as many as in 1979 (when Shah was overthrown), so that critics debate whether the national entrance exam is useful anymore or not.